AEdgecombe/ML-Testing/README.md

 Fine-tune the model: Experiment with different classifiers or adjust hyperparameters to improve the accuracy.

 Acknowledgments
 The dataset used in this project is synthetic and used for educational purposes only.
 It was generated for demonstration purposes and does not represent real-world data.
+Looking to build on this.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.